CodeYourFuture/DocsV2/course-processes/joining-the-course/getting-setup.md

 ### 7.2\) Github Team

-As part of being a student at CodeYourFuture you should be a part of our Github Team.
+As part of being a trainee at CodeYourFuture you should be a part of our Github Team.

 Please speak to your city coordinator to get invited to your Classes github team or post on Slack.